-Bruce Barry is the Brownlee O. Currey Jr. Professor of Management in the Owen Graduate School of Management and professor of sociology at Vanderbilt University.
+Bruce Barry is the Brownlee O. Currey Jr. Chair, Professor of Management in the Owen Graduate School of Management and Professor of Sciology at Vanderbilt University.
 He is the author of Speechless: The Erosion of Free Expression in the American Workplace (Berrett-Koehler), coauthor of Negotiation and Essentials of Negotiation (both McGraw Hill).
 His research has been published in a number of journals, including Academy of Management Review, Administrative Science Quarterly, Journal of Organizational Behavior, Business Ethics Quarterly, Journal of Personality and Social Psychology, Journal of Business Ethics, Group Decision and Negotiation, and International Negotiation.
-He has been Division Chair, Conflict Management.
-Division, Academy of Management and President, International Association for Conflict Management.
-He is an associate editor of Business Ethics Quarterly.
+He has been past Chair, of the Conflict Management Division for the Academy of Management and past President of the International Association for Conflict Management.
+He is on the editorial board of Business Ethics Quarterly.

-Prithviraj Chattopadhyay is a professor of management at the School of Business and Management, Hong Kong University of Science and Technology.
+Prithviraj Chattopadhyay is Professor of Management and International Business at the University of Auckland.
 He is or has been a member of a number of editorial boards, including of Journal of Management, Journal of Organizational Behavior, Journal of Applied Psychology, Academy of Management Review, Journal of Strategy and Management, Organizational Psychology Review and Academy of Management Journal.
 His research has been published in such journals as Organization Science, Academy of Management Journal, Academy of Management Review, Administrative Science Quarterly, Strategic Management Journal, and Journal of Applied Psychology.

-Dr. Kathy Edwards is a senior lecturer in the McCombs School of Business at the University of Texas, Austin.
-She is the 2014-2015 Division Chair of the Management Consulting Division of the Academy of Management.
+Dr. Kathy Edwards is Distinguished senior lecturer in the McCombs School of Business at the University of Texas, Austin.
+She was the 2014-2015 Division Chair of the Management Consulting Division of the Academy of Management.
 She has also held leadership positions in business, non-profit and governmental organizations, and in entrepreneurial ventures.
-The training and consulting firm she founded and leads has just celebrated its 25th year in business.
-Her current research interests include consulting and facilitation in work organizations.
+The training and consulting firm she founded and leads celebrated its 25th year in business.
+Her research interests include consulting and facilitation in work organizations.
 She is coauthor of Consulting in Uncertainty: The Power of Inquiry (Routledge).
 Her honors include the University of Texas Regents Award for Outstanding Teaching.

 Heather A. Haveman is Professor in the Department of Sociology and the Haas School of Business at the University of California, Berkeley.
 She is the author of Magazines and the Making of America: Community, Modernization, and Print Culture, 1741-1860 (Princeton).
 She has published in a variety of journals, including Academy of Management Journal, Organization Science, Management and Organization Review, Administrative Science Quarterly, American Sociological Review, Sociological Science, Journal of Business Venturing, and Annals of the American Academy of Political and Social Science.

-Ramakrishnan Ramanathan is Professor of Operations Management and Director, Business and Management Research Institute (BMRI) at the University of Bedfordshire, UK.
-He is the coeditor, with Usha Ramanathan, of Supply Chain: Strategies, Issues and Models (Springer) and his research has been published by, among others, Industrial Marketing Management, International Journal of Production Economics, Journal of Services Marketing, Omega, Tourism Economics, Supply Chain Management, International Journal of Operations & Production Management, European Journal of Operational Research, Transport Policy, and, Transportation Research.
+Ramakrishnan Ramanathan is Professor at the College of Business Administration, University of Sharjah, the United Arab Emirates.
+He is the co-editor, with Usha Ramanathan, of the book Supply Chain: Strategies, Issues and Models (Springer) and his research has been published by, among others, Industrial Marketing Management, International Journal of Production Economics, Journal of Services Marketing, Omega, Tourism Economics, Supply Chain Management, International Journal of Operations & Production Management, European Journal of Operational Research, Transport Policy, and Transportation Research.

-Andreas Schwab is an associate professor of management and Dean’s Fellow in Management at the College of Business, Iowa State University.
+Andreas Schwab is Associate Professor of Management and Dean’s Fellow in Management at the College of Business, Iowa State University.
 His research has been published in Organization Science, Academy of Management Journal, Strategic Organization, Industrial and Corporate Change, and Industrial Relations.
 He is a contributing editor to Entrepreneurship, Theory & Practice and on the editorial boards of Organization Science, Strategic Entrepreneurship Journal, and Journal of Small Business Management.

 Christina E. Shalley is the Thomas R. Williams-Wells Fargo Professor of Organizational Behavior at the Scheller College of Business, Georgia Institute of Technology.
 Her work has appeared in various academic journals including Academy of Management Journal, Academy of Management Review, Creativity Research Journal, Leadership Quarterly, Journal of Business Venturing, Organization Science, Organizational Behavior and Human Decision Processes, Research in Personnel and Human Resource Management, and Strategic Entrepreneurship Journal.
 She also served or serves on the editorial boards of the Journal of Management, Academy of Management Journal, Academy of Management Review, Organizational Behavior and Human Decision Processes, Organizational Psychology Review, and Journal of Applied Behavioral Sciences.
-She is Senior Editor for Organizational Behavior Series of Oxford Handbooks Online: Business and Management (OUP) and is the coeditor, with Michael A. Hitt and Jing Zhou, of The Oxford Handbook of Creativity, Innovation, and Entrepreneurship: Multilevel Linkages (OUP).
+She is coeditor, with Michael A. Hitt and Jing Zhou, of The Oxford Handbook of Creativity, Innovation, and Entrepreneurship: Multilevel Linkages (OUP).

-Viswanath Venkatesh is Professor and the George and Boyce Billingsley Chair in Information Systems at the Walton College of Business, University of Arkansas.
+Viswanath Venkatesh is an Eminent Scholar and Verizon Chair of Business Information Technology at the Pamplin College of Business, Virginia.
 His work has appeared in leading journals in information systems, organizational behavior, psychology, marketing and operations management journals.
 He is widely regarded as one of the most influential scholars in business and economics.
 His articles have been cited over 36,000 times and over 10,000 times per Google Scholar and Web of Science respectively.
 In 2014, he was recognized by Thompson Reuters as one of only 95 high-impact scholars in business and economics (highlycited.com), based on publications from 2000 to 2012.

 David B. Audretsch